kurtcms/vco-api-wan-anomaly-alert/README.md

 It does the following:

-1. Call the [VMware VeloCloud Orchestrator API](#reference) to retrieve the WAN quality metrics i.e. upload and download latency, jitter and packet loss, between the SD-WAN Edge and its associated SD-WAN Gateway, for all of the Edges in the enterprise network;
+1. Call the [VMware VeloCloud Orchestrator (VCO) API](#reference) to retrieve the WAN quality metrics i.e. upload and download latency, jitter and packet loss, between the SD-WAN Edge and its associated SD-WAN Gateway, for all of the Edges in the enterprise network;
 2. Detect WAN anomaly by comparing the WAN quality metrics of the last 5 minutes, to those of the 60 minutes before, with a sampling interval of 5 minutes; and
 3. Send an email alert should the averages of the WAN quality metrics of the last 5 minutes be more than two standard deviations higher than the averages of the 60-minute historical baseline.